microsoft/vscode-go/docs/Go-with-VS-Code-FAQ-and-Troubleshooting.md

 **Q: Auto-completions stopped working.
 What do I do?**
 - Check the logs for errors first.
 See the previous question on how to view logs from the extension.
-- If you are using the language server, then the dropdown for output pane in the previous step will have an entry for the language server.
+- If you are using the language server, then the dropdown for output pane in the previous step will have an entry for the language server (i.e., `gopls`).
 Check that out.
 - If you are **not** using the language server,
      - and this is for symbols from external packages, then ensure they installed first.
 You can do this by either running `Go: Build Current Package` which will install all dependencies or install the dependencies manually yourself using `go install`.
      - If it still doesnt work, run `gocode close` or `gocode exit` in a terminal and try again.
 Use `gocode-gomod` instead of `gocode` if you are using Go modules.